 |Sandra McPherson, Manager|

 |Redevelopment & Stakeholders|

 At the MUHC, we recognize our responsibility to the news media to provide information of public interest.
 However, we must balance the media’s interest with our responsibility to protect our patients’ rights to privacy and confidentiality, including the right not to be interviewed or photographed without their written consent.

 Relations with the media are governed by the following MUHC guidelines:

-- The MUHC is bound by the Act Respecting Access to Personal Health Information.
+- The MUHC is bound by the Act respecting Access to documents held by public bodies and the Protection of personal information.
 As such, all members of the media must provide advanced notice to the MUHC Public Affairs office before conducting an interview with a patient, staff member or physician.
 Members of the media must also be accompanied by a representative from the MUHC Public Affairs office, or hospital delegate, while at the MUHC.
 Unaccompanied journalists will be removed from the premises, by Security Services if necessary.

 - Any patients or family member being interviewed by the media must first sign an official MUHC consent form.